JohnnyMirza/ccloudauditlogs_splunk/README.md

-# Confluent Cloud AuditLogs (Or really any other topic) sink to Splunk
+# Confluent Cloud AuditLogs with Splunk Dashboards
 Quicky get access to Confluent Cloud with this script.
 This repo runs a Kafka standalone-connect worker which is needs to be configured to connect to a Confluent Cloud instance.
 Apart from Kafka Connect (Confluent Platform Binary), this repo will also spin up a Splunk Enterprise instance in Docker.

 Pre-requisistes